Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 Working from home gives you the freedom to get a lot done, away from the distractions of office life.
 On the other hand, it also gives the freedom to goof off all day!

 I've worked remotely with 8+ colleagues for over a year at [Wave](https://www.waveapps.com/) and with [Nathan Bertram](http://trueperspective.net/) on [ArrangeMySeat](https://arrangemyseat.com) for even longer.
-Here's some of the knowledge I've gleamed from that experience.
+Here's some of the knowledge I've gleaned from that experience.

 ## Workspace